This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is hypothyroidism diagnosed?

-Your caregiver will ask about your symptoms and what medicines you take.
+Your healthcare provider will ask about your symptoms and what medicines you take.
 He will ask about your medical history and if anyone in your family has hypothyroidism.
-You will have blood tests to check your thyroid hormone level.
+A blood test will show your thyroid hormone level.

 How is hypothyroidism treated?

-Thyroid replacement hormone will bring your thyroid hormone level back to normal.
+Thyroid hormone replacement medicine may bring your thyroid hormone level back to normal.
 Ask your healthcare provider for more information on other medicines you may need.